Highjhacker/Alexark/README.md

 - [Amazon Lambda](https://aws.amazon.com/fr/lambda/details/)

 ## How to use it
-I have no Alexa so I can't document on how to use it currently, but I can document on how to use it with [echosim](https://echosim.io/).
+I don't have Alexa so I can't document on how to use it currently, but I can document on how to use it with [echosim](https://echosim.io/).

 You just have to go on the [echosim website](https://echosim.io/), allow it to use